oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_user_address.md

 ### update

-Update a specific customer user address record.
+Update a specific <a href="https://www.orocommerce.com/documentation/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer user address</a> record.

+{@inheritdoc}

 The request can contain only the fields we wish to update.

 The updated record is returned in the response.